||NATIONAL TV and RADIO|

 STORY IN THE PUBLIC SQUARE

-I am visiting fellow and director and co-founder of the Story in the Public Square initiative at Salve Regina University's Pell Center in Newport, R.I.
+I am director and co-founder of the Story in the Public Square initiative at Salve Regina University's Pell Center in Newport, R.I.
 This year-round program to study, celebrate and practice storytelling in American politics and culture was established in 2012 and formally launched with a day-long conference on April 12, 2013, featuring former U.S. Sen. Gary Hart and

 two-time Pulitzer winner Dana Priest, of The Washington Post.
 The second-annual Story Day, on April 11, 2014, was also